Carmarthenshire Bogs Project

 Bird watchers may see some of Carmarthenshire’s scarcer birds with snipe, golden plover, curlew, hen harrier and great grey shrike all being recorded on our bogs.

-- The bog environment is quite acid they plants that grow there have to be able to cope with conditions of very low fertility.
+- The bog environment is quite acidic, the plants that grow there have to be able to cope with conditions of very low fertility.
 Bogs can be home to a fascinating mix of specialist and rare plants and animals – see next section.

 - Welsh peat bogs provide a unique historical environmental record since the last Ice Age.